starbeamjs/starbeam/docs/STARBEAM-POSITIONING.md

 The abstraction becomes reactive because it reads reactive storage internally, not because every layer of the abstraction has to become a reactive type.

+## AI-assisted development

+Starbeam's ordinary-JavaScript model is useful for AI-assisted development, but the docs should make this claim carefully.

+Do not pitch Starbeam as "AI writes your app."
+Pitch it as:

+> Starbeam keeps your reactive code in a shape that humans and agents can both
+> understand.

+This is not a claim that agents produce better code merely because they have seen a lot of JavaScript.
+Some common programming models still require a lot of context, conventions, and framework-specific judgment to produce quality results.

+The better claim is structural: AI-assisted edits are easier to review and steer when the important abstractions are stable, local, and inspectable.
+Starbeam lets developers and agents work with functions, classes, getters, methods, modules, collections, and explicit lifecycle setup, sync, and cleanup instead of translating every domain idea into a framework-specific reactive DSL.

+The developer still owns the design.
+Starbeam's role is to keep the reactive boundary small enough that both the human and the agent can reason about the rest of the system as JavaScript.

 ## Supporting technical claims